 The tank check valve is supposed to keep the compressed air in the tank until you open an downstream air line to an air tool to use the air.
 So, if air is bleeding out anywhere, then I would surmise that the tank check valve is fouled or failed.

 I cannot locate a photo of this compressor to confirm it, but here is what I surmise.
 Assuming that the pin hole is not a structural failure (and I don’t know that) then it may be there simply to bleed air off the cylinder head, may bleed air all the time when the compressor is running but since it’s a small hole, more air goes into the tank when the compressor is running than out the hole.

 Then, when the compressor stops, the left over-the-piston air bleeds out the hole, and the compressed air in the tank stays there unless you use it, and unless the tank check valve is wonky.

-Porter Cable c7510 60 gallon hissing air in line between cylinders
+Greg from Seattle WA adds a question about his Porter Cable c7510 60 gallon compressor that is hissing air in line between cylinders.

 Ok, you said there were no dumb questions, so here goes.